Sand Bay, Crews Lake, Boggy Bay, Salt Lake (Pinellas)

-Pithlachascotee River, Gulf Intracoastal Waterway, Florida Circumnavigational Saltwater Paddling Trai
+Pithlachascotee River, Anclote River (Pinellas), Gulf Intracoastal Waterway, Florida Circumnavigational Saltwater Paddling Trail

 Interested in subscribing to DEP newsletters or receiving DEP updates through email?

 The Florida Department of Environmental Protection is the state’s lead agency for environmental management and stewardship – protecting our air, water and land.
 The vision of the Florida Department of Environmental Protection is to create strong community partnerships, safeguard Florida’s natural resources and enhance its ecosystems.